メインコンテンツ

 collapse all

-This example shows how to tune the parameters of the controllerVFH3D System object™ to navigate a multirotor UAV in an obstacle environment using a lidar sensor.
+Tune the parameters of a controllerVFH3D System object™ to navigate a multirotor UAV in an obstacle environment using a lidar sensor.
 Use the uavScenario object to create the obstacle environment.
 Mount a lidar sensor on the multirotor UAV to get the positions of obstacles.
 Use the uavWaypointFollower System object to set the goal location for the controllerVFH3D object.
 Use a PID controller to move the UAV in the desired obstacle-free direction.

 Create Obstacle Scene Using UAV Scenario